0xchase/modality/readme.md

 ---

-This project is mid-development so bugs and missing features are expected.
-The tool has partial gitbook [documentation](https://chasekanipe.gitbook.io/modality/) in addition to several introductory [video tutorials](https://www.youtube.com/playlist?list=PL5k2-CzbGSTRkCp7_L4RRudVaIVdKx3pT).
+This project is *mid-development so bugs and missing features are expected*.
+The tool has partial gitbook [documentation](https://chasekanipe.gitbook.io/modality/).

 <br>